 In addition, New York state also passed several measures aimed at preventing sexual harassment in the workplace on a statewide level.
 As an employer in New York City, it’s important to familiarize yourself with the state and city requirements, and where they may overlap, ensure you’re meeting the requirements of both laws.

-What is the Stop Sexual Harassment in NYC Act?
+The Stop Sexual Harassment in NYC Act

 The Stop Sexual Harassment in NYC Act is made up of several bills that all have the goal of ending sexual harassment in the workplace.
 Some key aspects of this bill for employers to note are the mandated yearly anti-harassment training, notice requirements, and the expanded anti-discrimination protections under the New York City Human Rights Law (NYCHRL).